 Another more fundamental issue is that data on marketing spend used for calculations is out of date, poorly classified and incomplete, which affects the accuracy and quality of the results.
 To solve this problem finance and procurement departments of a company should cooperate and find a better way to classify, account for, and report marketing spending.
 This can only be achieved with better transparency and full marketing accountability.
 But there are several reasons why marketing spend transparency problem cannot be solved easily.

 - Complex marketing mix: most CMOs are implementing over 20 various media channels and different technology to stimulate business growth.
 And only a small part of investments goes for paid media, while the majority is spent on analytics, technology and owned media.
 Also some other sale stimulating activities are not always reported as marketing spend.
 All these factors contribute to the complexity of the matter.
+We solved this problem, and our models account for numerous sales drivers, including seasonality, competitors’ activities and staff motivation, which results in a highly accurate evaluation of marketing impact.

 - No unified standard: There is no unified standard for Finance, Procurement and Marketing department to report and measure marketing spend, which is why it’s often difficult to bring all data to one common denominator.

 - Fragmentation of data: And the very fact that the information about marketing spend is kept in different systems, formats and departments, that aren’t cooperating at the necessary level, makes all the efforts to achieve greater transparency almost useless.
+But our Media Plan Manager with structured databases, different access levels for employees, automatic reporting on campaign results after ingestion of new data and dynamic dashboards helps to tackle this challenge.

 And the solution to the problem is to set up categorizing and reporting standards and encourage cooperation between marketing, finance and procurement departments.
 By introducing three following measures you will achieve better transparency: